NizarGhandri/bitcoin_sentiment_analysis/README.md

 Also add the data file "Bitcoin_tweets.csv" in the data folder.
 You can download it from [here](https://www.kaggle.com/alexandrayuliu/bitcoin-tweets-sentiment-analysis/data)

-Afterwards simply run the Baseline.ipynb.
+Afterwards simply run the Execution.ipynb.